 SpeakEasy Russian Lite has a great slow-down speech option as well as phonetic spelling showing syllable emphasis, which is incredibly helpful.
 However, in the Android version no flashcards are available; the iOS version does have them.

 Since I have an Android phone, I used both apps: Nemo for the flashcards and SpeakEasy for the slowed-down audio, which was critical in learning to pronounce tricky Russian words like Здравствуйте (zdrah-stvooy-tyee; hello).

-If you have an iPhone or iPad, I recommend installing both apps there due to their enhanced features in iOS.
+If you have an iPhone or iPad, I recommend installing both apps there due to their superior functionality in iOS.

 There are countless Russian lessons on YouTube, but I found few truly helpful for learning basic Russian for travel.
 Here are the best tutorials I discovered.